Class 11 Chemistry Hydrogen Spectrum

 Further application of Bohr’s work was made, to other electron species (Hydrogenic ion) such as He+and Li2+ .
 In each case of this kind, Bohr’s prediction of the spectrum was correct.

 Now after obtaining the explanation of Rydberg’s equation from Bohr’s theory, can you derive what could be the equation for other uni-electronic species?
 What would be the value of Rydberg’s constant for He+1 Li+2 ,?

-Illustration: Find out the longest wavelength of absorption line for hydrogen gas containing atoms i the ground state.
+Illustration: Find the longest wavelength of absorption lines for hydrogen gas containing atoms in the ground state.